 I used transparent PLA for the prints depicted.
 As for the exact settings, they probably vary from printer to printer, and you need to find what works best for you.
 I did have issues with warping in about half of the cases.
 Which sucks, because the idea is to glue two of these back to back to make a full elemental crystal.
 That only happened with the transparent filament, though, so that may just be a fluke.
 I’d love to hear about your experiences here.

 I am doing 3D printing now!
 Which is not really new, because I have had a 3D printer for years.
 But I have recently started to design things.
 I do have a background in working with 3D software.
 And as long as I stick to straight lines and defined curves, that should come in handy.
 We will see what comes of it, but I am happy with how these crystals turned out.
+If you are curious, you can find my other 3D-models here.

 Still, it is a good idea to subscribe to my newsletter so you don’t miss anything new.
 I promise you won’t get too many e-mails from me.
 And if you enjoyed this, have a look at my papercraft selection.
 While they are 3D, you can make them with a 2D printer, which I think is pretty rad.